neolink557/Scrapper_champions_transfermark/README.md

 # Champions scrapper
-scraper that takes the cahmpions information of https://www.transfermarkt.com/
+scraper that takes the champions information of https://www.transfermarkt.com/